ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 ## Common Issues and Troubleshooting

-### Issue 1: The IT Support account cannot create a new user
+### Issue 1: The IT Support account cannot create a new user or reset a user password
 **Possible causes:**
 - The delegated permissions were not assigned correctly
 - The wrong OU was selected during delegation